Our NHS is made up of 1.3 million people who care for the people of this country with skill, compassion and dedication.

 The NHS also works closely with partners in social care and local government, as well as with the voluntary and independent sectors.
 We benefit from the contribution of those in unpaid roles too – particularly, carers and volunteers.

 How different elements of the plan are implemented will vary across these different settings, but the principles it sets out apply across all organisations, and to all of our people involved in providing or commissioning NHS care.
-NHS England and NHS Improvement and Health Education England (HEE) will work with non-NHS employers and their representatives too, to agree how they support delivery of these principles in their organisations.
-Local systems and clinical commissioning groups (CCGs) need to do the same for services they commission.
+NHS England and Health Education England (HEE) will work with non-NHS employers and their representatives too, to agree how they support delivery of these principles in their organisations.
+Local systems and integrated care systems (ICSs) need to do the same for services they commission.

 Systems have an important role in leading and overseeing progress on this agenda, strengthening collaboration among all health and care partners – particularly with social care – to meet the complex and evolving staffing needs of our services.

 What our people need